neo-project/docs/docs/en-us/develop/write/limitation.md

 The List function can be replaced by an array.

-The Dictionary function can be replaced with MAP in Neo Dotnet DevPack.
+The Dictionary function can be replaced with MAP in neo-devpack-dotnet.

 ### C# variables